temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

      - The criteria that will be used to make a decision
      - The decision is documented
        - Important!!!
- - Assign team members to investigate and prepare a report and presetation
+ - Assign team members to investigate, prepare a report and present it to the team
  - Scheduled a decision meeting at the earliest feasible time

 #Conclusion